In addition to with それに〜

 Additionally, I'm happier having girls here with それに〜

-Kei’ichi is excited about spending four days at the beach with his automobile club from university, not to mention with the Goddess Belldandy.
-His excitement is cut short when he hears Sayoko call out to him.
+Kei’ichi is excited to spend four days at the beach with his university automobile club and Belldandy.
+His mood changes when he hears Sayoko call out to him.

 - 螢一